ShanshanMao999/metacognitive-theatre/README.md

 It is not intended to provide medical, psychological, or clinical advice.

-The characters and organisational structure are narrative metaphors used to explore cognitive processes and personal reflection.
+The departments, characters, and organisational structure are narrative metaphors designed to support reflection and understanding.

 ---